Interested in learning more about this rotation? Start the process for a free introductory meeting with our team

 Location: Baltimore

-This outpatient US clinical experience will take place in a suburb of Baltimore, Maryland (5 miles south of downtown).
+This outpatient US clinical experience will take place in two clinics located in the suburbs of Baltimore, Maryland (clinics are 15 miles apart).
+Rotators are responsible for arranging their own transportation.

 Outpatient US Clinical Experience in Internal Medicine in Baltimore